Christonn93/work-flow-ca-social-media-client/README.md

 [![Automated E2E Testing](https://github.com/Christonn93/work-flow-ca-social-media-client/actions/workflows/e2e_testing.yml/badge.svg?branch=workflow-ca)](https://github.com/Christonn93/work-flow-ca-social-media-client/actions/workflows/e2e_testing.yml)
 [![Deploy static content to Pages](https://github.com/Christonn93/work-flow-ca-social-media-client/actions/workflows/deploy_pages.yml/badge.svg?branch=workflow-ca)](https://github.com/Christonn93/work-flow-ca-social-media-client/actions/workflows/deploy_pages.yml)

 ## Information about the project

-This project is my delivery for the Course Assignemn in Workflow from Noroff.
+This project is my delivery for the Course Assignment in Workflow from Noroff.
-It's ment **to improve the quality of an existing environment by establishing useful workflows that make the development process more efficient**
+It's meant **to improve the quality of an existing environment by establishing useful workflows that make the development process more efficient**

-The assignemnt is going over how to work inside the terminal, how to plan and setup your own work enviorment.
-The porject is using github actions to run testing of some part of the code, and deploy the changes made to the code on to [github pages](https://pages.github.com/).
+The assignment is going over how to work inside the terminal, how to plan and setup your own work environment.
+The project is using github actions to run testing of some part of the code, and deploy the changes made to the code on to [github pages](https://pages.github.com/).

-The code in the project repository is **forked** from a teachers repository and is ment to be illustrating how the student's could have created the cousre assignment from javascript 2.
+The code in the project repository is **forked** from a teachers repository and is meant to be illustrating how the student's could have created the course assignment from javascript 2.

-The project itself is a sosial media platfrom that is using Noroff's API.
+The project itself is a social media platform that is using Noroff's API.
 You can create posts, read other's posts and interact with other user's.

 ---

 ## Project installing and running

-This project have a lot fo dependencies that need to be setted up.
+This project have a lot fo dependencies that need to set up.
 If any if them is failing refer to the [Dependencies](#Dependencies) section of this readme.

 After downloading the zip file run `npm init`, this should start up with installing the dependencies for this project.

 If the style is not showing up, make sure to run `npm run build`.
 This will run the build script to create css from scss files.
-When workign with the project and doing styyle changes, its recommended to run `npm run start`.
-This will run a script that is watching the changes that is done and applays them on save of the file.
+When working with the project and doing style changes, its recommended to run `npm run start`.
+This will run a script that is watching the changes that is done and applying changes on save of the file.

 Dependencies used is as follows.
 ---

 1. [Prettier](https://prettier.io/) - An opinionated code formatter